oils-for-unix/yaks/doc/yaks.md

     - well does comptime change that?
 You can generate types on the fly?
     - what about the lexer?
       - would you write a mini re2c?

-## Yaks IR for Oils mycpp

-Code

-- Top Level: class, func   (Class Fn Init Destroy)
-- including methods, inheritance
-- constructor and destructor for context manager
-- modules: import   (Import ?)

-Within a function

-- var set
-  - not def?
-Because (set [a i] 0) is different and useful
-  - I guess Yaks TAPL can use def
-- scope  : with - for scope { }
-- looping: foreach, while
-- cond   : if switch (tagswitch)
-- errors : try catch throw

-Infix Expressions?

-I think these are the interesting ones:

-- `(myfunc obj.field)`
-- `(obj.method arg1 arg2)`
-- Probably `(+ 1 2)` is OK -- this is a rough IR
-  - Also I wonder about formatting
-    - that could be `\()` or something?
-But sometimes you want dynamic formats?
-So printf can be OK

-Data Types

-- Bool Int Float Str
-- (List T) (Dict K V)

-Basically I want to make an interpreter with the same semantics as mycpp We already have that -- it's Python

-But this is a static interpreter I guess

 ### ASDL Implemented with macros?